alibaba/pipcook/README.md

 Pipcook has served at: http://localhost:9091
 ```

-Then you can open the browser and try your image classification service.
+Then you can open the browser and try your image classification server.

 ### Playground